taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 <h2><a name="code_t" href="#code_c">Code</a></h2>
 <br>

+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.
+>
+> -- Martin Fowler

 Clean Code

 - **Clean Code : A Handbook of Agile Software Craftsmanship** (2008) by Robert C. Martin, Prentice Hall